cloudnative-pg/cloudnative-pg.github.io/content/blog/contributor-highlight-philippe-scorsolini/index.md

 project.

-Coming from an infrastructure background, Philippe focused on Kubernetes and only used PostgreSQL as a user, not as an administrator.
+Coming from an infrastructure background, Philippe focused on Kubernetes and knew PostgreSQL as a user, but not as an administrator.
 "However, I was always fascinated by PostgreSQL!"
 So, when the team at EDB reached out for a position working on a Kubernetes controller for it, he accepted right away.
 That operator of course is now known as CloudNativePG.
 "Once